 It should come as no surprise that the initial due diligence for an automobile purchase begins online.
 Online auto research is a fast, expansive, and convenient way to find more tailored results for what a consumer will need out of an auto dealership.
 Quite often the internet research will result in a dealership visit.
 This is largely because of three factors; the accessibility and price of the dealership inventory and the ability to screen auto dealerships based on customer reviews.

-Consumers who are looking to purchase a new car and subsequently choose an auto dealership often begin their research online at big name websites such as cars.com, autotrader.com or carfax.com.
-Online resources like cars.com are an all-in-one stop for consumers who wish to check vehicle listings, pricing, and dealer reviews.
+Consumers who are looking to purchase a vehicle and subsequently choose an auto dealership often begin their research online at big name websites such as cars.com, autotrader.com,or carfax.com.
+Online resources like these are an all-in-one stop for consumers who wish to check vehicle listings, pricing, and dealer reviews.
 Local dealerships utilize these big name websites to market their inventory.

-A dealership should consider that their influence over a buyer is diminished by the fact that the consumer has done their research online and come to the dealership prepared with a general desired price range and vehicle model type in mind.
+A dealership should consider that their influence over a buyer can be diminished by the fact that the consumer has done their research online and come to the dealership prepared with a general desired price range and vehicle model type in mind.

 A dealership will have a longer lasting impact on this buying process by devoting time to a positive buying experience that can lead to referrals, returning customers and positive online customer reviews.
-According to one polled individual, “reliability is important to me, when I’m looking into a dealership, I pay attention to how high and how many reviews a dealership has.”
+One polled individual said, “reliability is important to me.
+When I’m looking into a dealership, I pay attention to how high and how many reviews a dealership has.”

 At the Dealership

-The dealership itself should also be presentable and clean so that it allows the customers to fully assess the vehicles.
+The dealership itself should also be presentable and clean so that the customers are comfortable enough to spend time fully assessing the vehicles.
 One respondent having worked in the auto dealership industry for 10 years emphasized the need for consumers to feel good about the dealership itself agreeing that “presentation and maintenance of the auto lot is an important means of assessing the quality of the cars.”

 Notably, the comprehensiveness of the test drive experience can greatly influence a consumers decisions to move forward with the purchase of a vehicle.
 Allotting enough time for the test drive and to answer vehicle questions helps the potential buyer feel more comfortable and assured in the vehicle's performance.
 This process can eliminate potential concerns on the consumer’s end during the close of the purchase.